State: Arkansas

 Parents can also choose homeschooling!
 Homeschooling is the process of parents educating students at home.
 As both technology and school choices have spread in Arkansas, homeschooling is an increasingly popular choice.

-In Arkansas, the state requires notice of your intent to homeschool your child by August 15 of each school year.
+In Arkansas, 4.9% of all K-12 students are homeschooled.
+The state requires notice of your intent to homeschool your child by August 15 of each school year.
 If you are making the decision to homeschool mid-year, you must provide notice 5 days prior to withdrawing.
 In the case that you move, you must file your notice to homeschool within 30 days of establishing residency at your new location.

 You are not required to teach specific subjects or use specific standardized tests if you choose to homeschool in Arkansas.
 Your child might still be eligible to participate in sports, activities, or classes at the local public school, though restrictions may apply.
 Additionally, homeschooled students with disabilities in Arkansas may be eligible to access special education services from their local school districts.